-Cayman’s Immigration authorities dictate that individuals cannot be present in the Islands while a Full Work Permit (FWP) or a Temporary Work Permit (TWP) application is in process.
-While this is generally the case, it does not apply if you are already working legally on a Temporary Work Permit (TWP) and the Full version is submitted to Immigration before your Temporary Permit expires.Read More
+The WORC authorities generally dictate that individuals should not be present in the Cayman Islands while a Work Permit application is in process, however, this does not apply if you are already legally resident, including (for example), working legally on a Temporary Work Permit (TWP) and the Full version is submitted to WORC before your Temporary Permit expires.Read More

 In 2004, the Cayman Islands introduced an immigration “term limits” policy, a necessary consequence of near exponential growth of the population over the previous four decades.

 Under current provisions most expatriate workers can only remain in the Cayman Islands for a maximum of nine years, unless they have applied for Permanent Residence on passing eight years of legal and ordinary residence.Read More